wclarkedev/is-a-good-dev-dash/README.md

 # is-a-good.dev Dashboard
 https://dashboard.is-a-good.dev

-The dashboard will be used to sign up new users or existing users to modify, signup for and delete their domain record.
+The dashboard will be used to sign up new users or existing users to modify, signup for and delete their domain records.

 ## Features
 - Clean UI design